tbfe-de/mc-cppfor-ex/README.md

     - - - - - - - - - * std::unique_ptr
     - - - - - - - - - * STL algorithms

-Generally simply do a side-by-side comparison of the files in the `clock-0#` variant with their counterpart in the `clock-0#a` variant.
+Generally for the above you may just do a side-by-side comparison of the files in the `clock-0#` variant with their counterpart in the `clock-0#a` variant to see the equivalent C++98 feature.

 ## Specific C++11 features outside mainline steps 0 … 9